anelhaman/system-metrics-logger/README.md

 This Golang script collects system metrics from various platforms (Windows, Mac Intel, Mac M1, Linux Ubuntu, CentOS) and logs them into a file.
 It also integrates with LINE Notify to send alerts when specific thresholds (set in a YAML file) are exceeded.
 The LINE Notify token is securely stored in a `.env` file.

 ## Features
-* Collects system metrics (CPU, memory, disk usage, network activity, etc.).
+* Collects system metrics (CPU, memory, disk usage, etc.).
 * Logs metrics into a designated file.
 * Sends notifications via LINE Notify when metrics exceed set thresholds.
 * Thresholds for each metric are customizable in a `config.yaml` file.